 Then too it might also be said that in his First Letter, the Apostle Peter advanced the whole concept of “life after life.”
 (See e.g. Raymond Moody – Wikipedia, the free encyclopedia.)

 That is, the “Old Testament view of the afterlife was that all people, whether righteous or unrighteous, went to Sheol when they died.
 No Hebrew figure ever descended into Sheol and returned, although an apparition of the recently deceased Samuel briefly appeared to Saul when summoned by the Witch of Endor.”
 It wasn’t until the “Second Temple period,” beginning about 515 B.C.*, that some Hebrew writers began to “elaborate the concept of Sheol, dividing it into sections based on the righteousness or unrighteousness of those who have died.”
-See Harrowing of Hell – Wikipedia, the free encyclopedia.
+See Harrowing of Hell – Wikipedia.

 In other words, our concept of the – or an – Afterlife has apparently developed over the centuries since “the Witch of Endor” (seen below).
 One constant has remained: “The above views share the traditional Christian belief in the immortality of the soul.”
 (Wikipedia.)
 See also the post On Ascension Day, with a note on the First Law of Thermodynamics.